Nov 3, 2025 • Edit PDF

 • The best image formats for PDFs include JPEG (compressed photos), PNG (graphics and logos), GIF (animations), and TIFF (high-quality images)—each serving a specific purpose.

-How to Add Images to a PDF File: Step-by-Step Guide
+How to Add Images to a PDF Online in 3 Simple Steps

-Let’s examine the steps on how to add an image to a PDF document in more detail:
+Let’s see how to add an image to a PDF document online with pdf.net in three simple steps.

 #1.
 Select the Image Insertion Tool and Upload Files